polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 As I started out with, web sockets are a _bidirectional_ transport channel, implying we can both send and receive data over a socket.
 In the above `send()` method we are pushing data _to_ the server.
 The above **[sockets.signal]** Hyperlambda slot transmits this message to all subscribers again.
-In our above Angular code we are subscribing to these messages with the following TypScript.
+In our above Angular code we are subscribing to these messages with the following TypeScript.

 ```typescript
 this.hubConnection.on('chat.new-message', (args) => {